YueLin301/yuelin301.github.io/_tabs/about.md

 > Of eyes that vainly crave the light, of the objects mean, of the struggle ever renew’d,
 > Of the poor results of all, of the plodding and sordid crowds I see around me,
 > Of the empty and useless years of the rest, with the rest me intertwined, -->
-> The question, O me! so sad, recurring—What good amid these, O me, O life?
+> The question, O me! so sad, recurring — What good amid these, O me, O life?
 >
 > *Answer.*
-> That you are here—that life exists and identity,
+> That you are here — that life exists and identity,
 > That the powerful play goes on, and you may contribute a verse.
 >
-> *- Walt Whitman, O Me!
+> *— Walt Whitman, O Me!
 O Life!*
 {: .prompt-info }